Updated October 2017

 The SmartWool PhD Ski Medium

 was the tester favorite, hands-down.
 SmartWool has created a sock that perfectly blends warmth, comfort, and wicking ability to create the all-around best ski sock we tested.
-The medium padding on the shin and foot is just perfect for cushioning the foot inside a ski boot and the slight stretch prevents the sock from sliding around.
+The medium padding on the shin and foot is perfect for cushioning the foot inside a ski boot, and the slight stretch prevents the sock from sliding around.
 The only downside to this sock is that it does not come with a lifetime guarantee like some of the other models tested.
-However, it is the most durable model that we tested, so it will take longer for this pair to wear out than any of the others anyways.
+However, it is the most durable model that we tested, so it will take longer for this pair to wear out than any of the others anyway.

-Read full review: SmartWool PhD Ski Medium
+Read review: SmartWool PhD Ski Medium

 Best Bang for the Buck

 Very warm (when dry)

 We recommend the Fox River Wilmot

 for anyone concerned with value.
 This pair performed well across the board and retails for $15 and under.
 If you find it hard to justify throwing down $20+ on one pair of socks, this model is for you.
 Another option, if you want the absolute most user days for your dollar, is the Wigwam Snow Sirocco

 .
 This pair is not as high performance as the Fox River, but will last forever and has a lot of cushion.
 One of our testers has been wearing this sock for four years, and it is still hanging tough.